dougthor42/dougs-valheim-server/README.md

 (Note: the virtual environment made above must be active.)

-First, check the current status of the server:

 ```
 $ dougs_valheim_server status
 The server is UP with an IP address of: 33.99.24.590